corydolphin/boilerflask-numpy-ffmpeg/README.md

-BoilerFlask
+BoilerFlask + ffmpeg
 ============

-A simple boilerplate Flask application.
-This base reduces the amount of code I need to write from scratch.
+A simple boilerplate Flask application with support for ffmpeg and numpy.
+This example uses the (somewhat old) python-ffmpeg-buildpack.
+Future support should use .vendor_urls and multibuildpack to reference the most up to date heroku-python-buildpack.

 Instructions
 ------------

-First, you'll need to clone the repo.
+To deploy this application after cloned, simply:

+	$ heroku create --buildpack git://github.com/integricho/heroku-buildpack-python-ffmpeg.git
+	$ heroku config:add BUILDPACK_URL=git://github.com/integricho/heroku-buildpack-python-ffmpeg.git

+You may also want to use `gunicorn` with `gevent`, in which case simply edit the `Procfile` and `requirements.txt` to add the dependencies and declare the web process.

-Second, download `pip` and `virtualenv`
+To use it locally, you must download `pip` and `virtualenv`

     $ sudo easy_install pip
     $ sudo pip install virtualenv